Rupert Gregson-Williams scores Bedtime Stories

 Bedtime Stories will be released by Walt Disney Studios on December 25, 2008.

-You've only seen 9 images - click here for 23 more scoring session images for this film!
+You've only seen 9 images - click here for 23 more scoring session images for this project!